 One positive outcome of the pandemic was a reminder of the critical role collaboration plays in business.
 If we take a step back and look at the big picture, the data tells another story.
 On-site employees may be collaborating at twice the frequency of home-based employees, but their rate also dwarfs that of pre-pandemic workers.
 Office-based employees are engaging in collaborative communication more than ever, while those working within hybrid arrangements have maintained their pre-pandemic rate.
-We’re now seeing companies working together, internally and externally, to keep business moving and growing.
+We’re now seeing companies working together, internally and externally, with event networking to keep business moving and growing.

 Back to square one

 Knowledge is an unlimited resource.
 It’s an incredibly valuable asset, but it has a limited shelf life.
-A lot of the best practices, SOPs, and strategies we took as gospel just two years ago are no longer applicable today.
+A lot of the best practices, SOPs, and event networking strategies we took as gospel just two years ago are no longer applicable today.
 The unprecedented circumstances we face today make knowledge-sharing among organisations a crucial ingredient for progress.

 “Knowledge is an unlimited resource.
 It’s an incredibly valuable asset, but it has a limited shelf life.”

-Executives are also using knowledge-sharing events to broaden their connections.
+Executives are also using knowledge-sharing networking events to broaden their connections.
 There, decision-makers are able to meet both peers that are like-minded and those with fresh and differing perspectives.
 Communities of practice are formed wherein leaders are constantly learning from one another in a non-hierarchical setting conducive to open sharing and unbiased communication.

 Post pandemic communication

-As the need for remote and hybrid work arose, digital transformation was accelerated and further opened companies to opportunities in the digital space.
+As the need for remote and hybrid work arose, digital event networking transformation was accelerated and further opened companies to opportunities in the digital space.
 As employees of all levels ceased travel and resorted to home-based work, they were afforded the freedom to meet and engage with peers and experts without the usual constraints of physical gatherings.

 Before, events had to be scheduled, and RSVPs had to be filled far in advance as guests and organisers had to account for travel, scheduling, personal arrangements, etc. Now, all a guest needs is an hour of free time and a laptop with an internet connection.
-Meaningful engagements and avenues for knowledge-sharing are more accessible than ever.
+Meaningful event networking engagements and avenues for knowledge-sharing are more accessible than ever.

 The future of knowledge-sharing and cross-company collaboration

-The world is opening back up, but the heightened appreciation and utilisation of collaborative efforts is something that should and will stay with us moving forward.
+The world is opening back up, but the heightened appreciation and utilisation of collaborative event networking efforts is something that should and will stay with us moving forward.
 Virtual knowledge-sharing is here to stay as it’s created its own lane, addressing its own distinct set of challenges.

-The return to face-to-face events will be welcomed, but they won’t replace what we’ve built in this pandemic.
-The enhanced interaction, personalised feel, and immersive atmosphere of physical events aren’t easily replicated in digital settings.
+The return to face-to-face events will be welcomed, but they won’t replace what we’ve built during this pandemic.
+The enhanced interaction, personalised feel, and immersive atmosphere of physical events aren’t easily replicated in digital event networking settings.
 Events will hybridise, one way or another, with live streaming and other methods, and we’ll be able to enjoy the best of both worlds.
 One thing is for sure, knowledge sharing has become part of the norm and is essential for companies rebuilding and organisations looking to make a name for themselves.